-I saw the coolest idea for transferring a photo onto a block of wood on Pinterest, so I pinned it and set to work gathering materials.
+I saw the coolest idea for transferring a photo onto a block of wood on Pinterest, originally by Sugar and Paint, so I pinned it and set to work gathering materials.

 - wooden board